omerkalay/text-sum/README.md

 - The backend handles HF model warm-up (503) and rate limits (429) with user-friendly messages.
 - Very long texts are chunked and summarized in two passes to fit HF limits.
+- YouTube summarization requires the video to have captions/transcript enabled; otherwise you may see 403/404.
 ## 🔧 Quick Start

 1. **Clone the repository:**